 The NATCO was my favorite molding machine.
 Its electric screw drive never stalled and it was dead-bang reliable.
 That's not to say that I didn't work on improving it.

-When I first arrived at the PEL, I knew almost nothing about Plexiglas or injection molding.
+When I first arrived at the PEL in summer 1966, I knew almost nothing about Plexiglas or injection molding.
 Rohm & Haas did provide a formalized three-month training course, which I attended along with the company's latest batch of novice salesmen and other new lab engineer hires.

 On my own, I gained knowledge the usual ways, asking questions, shadowing other engineers, etc. But I also spent my evenings studying - and practically memorizing - Dr. Earnest C. Bernhardt's 'Processing Of Thermoplastic Materials', a 1965 book in which the du Pont engineer explained everything in great detail, using differential equations and other mentally-challenging process analysis.
 I paid eighteen bucks out of my own pocket for this tome and it was worth every cent.